-Dose modification for NORVIR is necessary when used with other protease inhibitors (2)

-ADULT PATIENTS (2.1)

-600 mg twice-daily with meals.

-PEDIATRIC PATIENTS (2.2)

-The recommended twice-daily dose for children greater than 1 month of age is based on body surface area and should not exceed 600 mg twice daily with meals.
+- Dose modification for NORVIR is necessary when used with other protease inhibitors.
+(2) - Adult patients: 600 mg twice-daily with meals if possible.
+(2.1) - Pediatrics patients: The recommended twice daily dose for children greater than one month of age is based on body surface area and should not exceed 600 mg twice daily with meals if possible.
+(2.2)

------DOSAGE FORMS AND STRENGTHS-----
+-----DOSAGE FORMS AND STRENGTHS------